jingliu92/Amplicon_QIIME2/README.md

 By following this tutorial, you will:

 1. Master the analysis and visualization of microbiome data, specifically for 16S rRNA amplicon sequencing.

-3. Transform raw sequencing data into amplicon sequence variants (ASV) table ready for downstream analysis.

-5. Explore different analysis methods, including taxonomic classification, diversity analysis, and statistical testing, supported by publication-ready visualizations.
+2. Explore different analysis methods, including taxonomic classification, diversity analysis, and statistical testing, supported by publication-ready visualizations.

-7. Complete your entire project efficiently, processing and analyzing data approximately 3 hours.
+3. Complete your entire project efficiently, with data processing and analysis taking approximately 3–4 hours, depending on the size of your dataset.

 This tutorial equips you with practical skills to confidently analyze microbiome datasets and present your results effectively.